Najdorf Sicilian: 1.e4 c5 2.Nf3...... 6.Bg5

 History and Notable Players

 It arises from the Sicilian Defense: Najdorf Variation.
-Among the most prolific practitioners on the White side are Thomas Luther (78 games), Jonny Hector (67 games), Milan Matulovic (50 games).
-On the Black side, notable exponents include Walter S Browne (72 games), Lev Polugaevsky (54 games), Miguel Angel Quinteros (40 games).
+Among the most prolific White practitioners are Thomas Luther (78 games), Jonny Hector (67 games), Milan Matulovic (50 games).
+Black-side regulars include Walter S Browne (72 games), Lev Polugaevsky (54 games), Miguel Angel Quinteros (40 games).

 Main Lines and Variations